Scholars Online Science Frequently Asked Questions

 Overview • The Science Curriculum • FAQs • Program Design

 We've collected some questions that parents often ask about our science program here.
-Individual courses also have FAQ pages that address concerns about content, level of effort, approaches to controversial topics, preparation for SAT II or AP examinations, letters of recommendation and other topics.
+Individual courses also have FAQ pages that address concerns about content, level of effort, approaches to controversial topics, preparation for SAT II or AP examinations, letters of recommendation, and other topics.
 If you don't see an answer to your question, please use the link below to write us!

 Gingerly?

-I spent a lot of time looking at textbooks in biology, both pro-Creation and pro-evolution.
+When I first started teaching online, I spent a lot of time looking at textbooks in biology, both pro-Creation and pro-evolution.
 In designing this course, I rejected almost all textbooks -- of either ilk -- that I surveyed because so many of them assumed an antagonistic approach toward the other side.
 As a Christian called to love those for whom Christ died, I could not feel that it was appropriate to teach students to use ridicule or sarcasm as a debate method, or to look down on the honest efforts of others to understand their world, however mistaken I (or my students) might think the resulting theories.

 In considering the very small set of books that remained, I looked at pedagogical tools: which books were at the right level of detail, with enough support materials, to teach the biological concepts in a language that would prepare my students for college entrance examinations and college course participation.
 In the end, I chose a particular secular textbook that assumes evolutionary theory as a foundational point of modern biology, but was the least antagonist to Creationism.
 I did this for three reasons.